 -Asking yourself questions about yourself speeds up the process and makes it easier!

-What I’m about to tell you will seem like it’s all sunshine and rainbows – and some of it is!
+What I’m about to tell you may seem like it’s all sunshine and rainbows – and some of it is!
 But some of it requires looking deep into yourself and shining a flashlight on the parts that want to stay hidden within your psyche.
-These parts (the psychic processes that constitute our individual subconscious minds) are usually the “nasty feelings” we feel if we’re going about our daily lives and we say something that we’re “not supposed” to say, or if we’re sitting in our homes and suddenly thoughts start racing through your head that you don’t want to think about, or if you become angry while you’re at work, or if you’re anxious because you’re about to go out on a date.
+These parts (the psychic processes that exist within our individual subconscious minds) are usually the “nasty feelings” we feel if we’re going about our daily lives and we say something that we’re “not supposed” to say, or if we’re sitting in our home and suddenly thoughts start racing through your head that you don’t want to think about, or if you become angry while you’re at work, or if you’re anxious because you’re about to go out on a date.